pancsta/asyncmachine-go/pkg/machine/README.md

 ### State-Oriented Programming

-This is a new term which could possibly encapsulate the unique way of modeling the flow using **asyncmachine**.
+This is a new term which could possibly encapsulate the unique way of modeling the control flow using **asyncmachine**.
 Unlike common state machines, there are no transition paths between states, and the activation / deactivation is decided by the state consensus.
 The consensus is calculated from a mutation, active states, relations between states, and negotiating methods.
-Just like object-oriented programming solves domain complexity, state-oriented programming tries to solve the unpredictability of the flow.
+Just like Object-Oriented Programming solves domain complexity, State-Oriented Programming tries to solve the unpredictability of the flow.

 ## monorepo